fqantonio/GoingInductive/README.md

+>
+> Education is the most powerful weapon which you can use to change the world.
+>
+>
+>                                            Nelson Mandela
+>

 # WELCOME

 This is a **`Going Inductive`** learning educational strategy changing paper DRAFT roadmap[^readme-1], with one major goal: to share the work done about the impact of a educational strategic change: from Direct Instruction to Four Components Instructional Design (4C/ID).